INVESTIGATIONAL DRUGS AND BIOLOGICS

 Should an investigator associated with the University of Virginia or the University sponsor a multi-site study, that investigator is required to meet all the responsibilities of a sponsor as determined by DHHS guidance.

+A common protocol is required for all multi-site trials.
+See Multi-Site Studies for additional information.
 At the time of initial review the IRB will require an approval from the SOM CTO who will assess the procedures for dissemination of protocol information (e.g. unanticipated problems involving risks to subjects or others, protocol modifications, interim findings) to all participating sites.
-In addition the UVa PI must ensure that investigators at other research sites submit and follow requirements directed by their local IRBs.
+In addition the UVA PI must ensure that investigators at other research sites submit and follow requirements directed by their local IRBs.